top of page

 Twistronics

 The stacking method of 2D materials has another degree of freedom; the individual layers can be aligned with different angles with respect to each other, which creates a Moiré pattern.
 The twist angle can act as a knob to tune the electronic properties of the stack.
 Recently, we studied the electronic transport properties of twisted monolayer–bilayer graphene heterostructure.
 We observed the formation of van Hove singularities that are highly tunable by changing either the twist angle or external electric field and can cause strong correlation effects under optimum conditions (S. Xu et al., 2021).
-I am interested to explore the other 2D materials based twisted heterostructures.
+We are interested to explore the other 2D materials based twisted heterostructures.

 twisted tri-layer Gr.png